nestor-sk/bimg/README.md

 VIPS_TRACE=1 ./app
 ```

-You can also dump a core on failure, as [John Cuppit](https://github.com/jcupitt) said:
+You can also dump a core on failure:

 ```c
 g_log_set_always_fatal(